Private Internet Access Review: Recommended VPN in 2023?

 The mobile app includes the same modules as the desktop client.

 In our opinion, PIA's unique approach to its desktop client and mobile app is innovative and well-executed.
-We found the module-based user interface to be highly practical and took advantage of it to customize our user experience.
+We found the module-based user interface to be very practical and took advantage of it to customize our user experience.

 When it comes to the number of servers in PIA's network, you aren't seeing things and we didn't add a zero: PIA's network consists of 34,000 servers spread across 98 locations in 75 countries.
 Numerically speaking, PIA offers the largest network from our sample, by far.